 Aquaculture has been identified as an area of potential opportunity for the community to develop more self-sustaining methods of food production, and several projects are currently underway.
 However, at this time aquaculture is not a major industry in the CNMI.
-An interview with the main point of contact for aquaculture in the CNMI, a local based stakeholder from NMC-CREES, was conducted to identify changes that have happened since the previous five-year cycle.
 The increase in funding and activity at NMC-CREES, as well as the new in-water coral nurseries and restoration work warrant regular monitoring and awareness on the part of DCRM in order to be ready for the possibility of an increase in aquaculture activities in the future.